The Festival of Lights in Lyon. Photo @Chawki via Twenty20

 Lumignons in Lyon © Myrabella – licence [CC BY-SA 4.0] from Wikimedia Commons

-The church leaders followed the excitement of the people lit up the chapel of Fourvière against the night sky.
+The church leaders followed the excitement of the people and lit up the chapel of Fourvière against the night sky.

 This was the first time they ever did so.
 To this day, this tradition has continued to occur as soon as night falls on 8 December.